The Financials of College Hockey

 University of California, Los Angeles

 UCLA obviously has a prominent athletics program with a storied history.
-Additionally, the school’s club hockey team has done well for themselves.
+The school’s club hockey team has done well for themselves too.
 Playing in Division II of the ACHA, the program draws hockey players from all over.
 They’ve even had cameos at the Staples Center, which tells you the Los Angeles Kings could get behind this movement as well.

 University of Arizona